salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## PUT

-TOOD/FIXME Kris is unsure on create support

 A service MAY support PUT.
+SHOULD replace a resource and MUST NOT create a resource.
-Creates or replaces a resource.
-A server SHOULD respond with a 200 when updating an existing resource or a 202 when creating a resource.
+A server SHOULD respond with a 200 when updating an existing resource.

-Server MUST NOT support PUT against collection FIXME/TOOD?
+Server MAY support PUT against a collection that is a relationship.

+See also [Upserting data extensions](pattern/dataextensions.md) // TODO/FIXME

 ## PATCH